 Twenty years ago Kurt Kammerdiener was drinking a quart of whiskey a day.
 He had a crack cocaine addiction and he popped pills.
 He’d been fired from his factory job and had arrest warrants for burglary, indecent exposure and writing bad checks.
 His first wife left after she caught him having sex with a one armed prostitute in the courtyard of their apartment complex at ten in the morning.
 He was twenty-eight years old going on sixty-six and a half.
 His court appointed lawyer told him if he didn’t straighten up he was sure to do prison time.
 His doctors told him to refrain from any long term plans and suggested he begin looking into nursing home care.

-Kurt awoke one morning naked, hungover and embracing a ceramic duck in the front yard of a strange house several miles from his apartment building.
-Children were laughing and throwing rocks at him as police officers took photos with their cell phones.
+Then Kurt awoke one morning naked, hungover and embracing a ceramic duck in the front yard of a strange house several miles from his apartment building.
+Children were laughing and throwing rocks at him as Phoenix police officers snickered and snapped photographs.
 After his Mom bailed him out of jail, Kurt went to an AA meeting and never got loaded again.

 According to friends and family, when TBS began running round-the-clock commercials for the Conan O’Brien show last year, Kurt’s life began to deteriorate at a remarkable rate.

 “We’d be watching TV and it seemed like a new Conan O’Brien commercial came on every ten minutes,” offered Kammerdiener’s son, Ken.
 “My dad was annoyed because he doesn’t think people with red hair should grow beards or wear tight clothes.”

 “He said that Conan O’Brien looked like he stinks,” added daughter Kaily.